Verifying Ending Inventory

 12X-table-09

 We will fill in the rest of the statement with the answers from the following calculations.
-The calculation amounts in italics come from the statement above.
+The calculation amounts in italics come from the income statement above.
 The calculation amounts in bold will be used to complete the above section of the income statement:

 12X-table-steps-1